Sometimes, you just need to get away. If you're in need of an escape, why not head to Denver, Colorado?

 If you're looking to treat yourself, consider The Brown Palace Hotel and Spa.
 The hotel has a 4.9-star rating on Skyscanner, and rooms are currently available for $169.

 The Hyatt Regency Denver At Colorado Convention Center (650 15th St.)

-If you're looking for an inexpensive place to stay, there's The Hyatt Regency Denver At Colorado Convention Center.
+If you're looking for an inexpensive place to stay, try The Hyatt Regency Denver At Colorado Convention Center, which has rooms for $76/night.
 It has 4.5 stars.
-Rooms are currently set at $76/night.

-Set in the heart of Denver, this hotel is close to the United States Mint, the Denver Art Museum and the 16th Street Mall.
+Set in the heart of Denver, this hotel is close to the Colorado Convention Center, United States Mint, as well as the Denver Art Museum.
+Additional attractions include the 16th Street Mall.

 The Embassy Suites Denver - Downtown/Convention Center (1420 Stout St.)